 But now what?

 Having a competitive analysis means not just knowing what your competitors are doing, but also how to weaponize your data against them.
-While some competitive analysis tools provide you a snapshot of your competitor’s social media performance, they don’t connect the dots between their winning strategies and digital evangelists.
+While some competitive analysis tools provide you with a snapshot of your competitor’s social media performance, they don’t connect the dots between their winning strategies and digital evangelists.

 Here are the best ways to make use of your competitive intelligence: